atbrox/atbr/README.md

 ### What is atbr?

-large-scale in-memory key-value pair store for Python (so far..)
+large-scale in-memory key-value pair store for Python

-In reality: a thin SWIG-wrapper around Google's sparsehash library (a library for memory efficient hashtables for C++ created by Craig Silverstein).

 ### Why atbr?